 2. Send letters to the editor

-Reply to any media stories about the supposed end of so-called “respiratory illness season” – even a few sentences helps, and you can pull wording from this page.
+Reply to any media stories about “respiratory illness season”, healthcare shortages, or outbreaks in BC.
+Even a few sentences helps, and you can pull wording from this page.

 BC's Parliament Building on a sunny day with a clear blue sky

 Request a meeting with your MLA (can be via phone or Zoom).
-Use our fact sheet or share stories from British Columbians.
+Use our quick facts, or share stories from British Columbians.

 Closeup of a white fax machine against a turquoise background, with a hand lifting a page out of it